 - Transfer the spaghetti to the saucepan, tossing to ensure each strand is covered.
 Garnish with the roughly chopped parsley or basil leaves and serve immediately.
 Buon appetito!

-*Chef's tip: if you only have green olives these will work in a puttanesca as well!
+*Chef's tip: If you only have green olives, these will work in a puttanesca as well!